 Tapputi-Belatikallim & ()ninu

 Anyone that is interested in chemistry or perfume should know the name Tapputi-Belatikallim.
 On a Assyrian cuneiform tablet dating back over 3,000 years, we have the first mention of a chemist, a perfumer, and the first recorded use of a still in all of human history.
-That chemist and perfumer was Tapputi-Belatikallim .
+The perfumer was Tapputi-Belatikallim.
 A chemist, perfumer, and manager who just so happened to have lady parts too, my word!
-What will those crazy Babylonians think up next?
+What will those crazy Mesopotamians think up next?

 Tapputi did not work alone, her tablet references a collaborator whose name is sadly partially broken off.
 We can tell by the ending of her name, however, ninu, that she too was a woman.
 Tapputi and (who I’ll call) Ninu were influential women in Assyria during their lives.
 Tapputi was a high ranking court official, the perfumer to the royal family, and provided aromatic products for temple worship.
 The first record of the paid position of a perfumer.
 Though not mentioned on the tablet, perfume was a standard religious offering from the royal court and was often used to anoint the icons that dwelt in the sanctuaries atop the ziggurats.
 So it is likely that one or both women also served a religious function as well.
 At the very least they would have been responsible for providing these materials for religious services.